 Pathways to the Presidency: Election and Inauguration Items from Special Collections

 Harper’s Weekly news magazine, begun in 1857 and having 200,000 subscribers by 1860, was a key source of information about news events in nineteenth-century America.
 Illustrations were an important part of the Weekly’s content, and it developed a reputation for employing some of the most renowned illustrators of the time.
 A contemporary and rival publication, Frank Leslie’s Illustrated Weekly, was in circulation from 1852-1922, and employed several of the same artists as Harper’s.
-Pathways to the Presidency includes more than ten beautifully-framed, hand-colored illustrations from the pages of these magazines, which were the generous donation of Wesley C. Pickard and Jeanette A. Studley.
+Pathways to the Presidency includes beautifully framed, hand-colored illustrations from the pages of these magazines, which were the generous donation of Wesley C. Pickard and Jeanette A. Studley.

 The six political cartoons displayed are part of the Fair Campaign Practices Committee Collection, which comprises the papers, correspondence and files pertaining to election campaigns from 1954 to 1976.
-The collection also includes a significant collection of original cartoon drawings, most of which were published in various newspapers nation-wide.
+The collection also includes a significant collection of original cartoon drawings, most of which were published in various newspapers nationwide.

 The Georgetown University Archives provides many souvenirs from inaugural events, such as an FDR inauguration license plate, tickets to JFK’s inauguration, and a program from Dwight Eisenhower’s inaugural ball, which was held on campus in McDonough Memorial Gymnasium.